 The Early Years curriculum is called the Early Years Foundation Stage Framework.
 It sets out seven areas of learning and development.

 - Physical development

 - Personal, social and emotional development

 - Expressive arts and design

 These seven areas are used to plan your child’s learning activities.

 There are three characteristics of effective teaching and learning that are key elements in the Early Years Foundation Stage.
 They detail the ways in which children should learn.
 All children should display these characteristics every day:

 At the end of the EYFS – in the summer term of the Reception year in school – teachers complete an assessment which is known as the EYFS Profile.
 This assessment is carried out by the class teacher and is based on what they, and other staff caring for your child, have observed over a period of time.

 It states whether your child has reached expected levels in the seven areas of learning at the end of the Reception year.
 These expectations are called the Early Learning Goals (ELGs).

-Please join us on a Tuesday morning 9-11am during term time for lots of fun games and activities run by outstanding early years practitioners.
+Please join us on a Tuesday morning, 9-11 am, for lots of fun games and activities outstanding early years practitioners run during term time.